Getting Started Building a Garden Pond

 If you want a small pond, maybe one with a 5 to 10 feet length and/or width for a water surface area, with a few small goldfish swimming around and a few small plants for accents, you're at the right place.

-Liners: Have you decided what type of liner?
+Have you decided what type of liner?
 Choice of pond liner will be a flexible one, no pun intended.
-Your basic choices will be between flexible and preforemed rigid liners.
+Your basic choices will be between flexible and preformed rigid liners.
 Flexible liners allow you to design the pond any shape you like.

 IMPORTANT!

-Before buying any materials or a garden pond kit, begin, if you haven't already done so, by drawing a simple sketch on paper of the general shape you want for your garden pond.
-As a general rule, a 180 square-foot or 10' x 15' pond is a good "standard"" size water feature - however, build whatever size and shape you want if using a flexible liner.
+Before heading off to your local pond supply store to buy materials first draw a simple sketch on paper of the general shape you want for your garden pond.
+Note the length, width, depth(s), and height of waterfalls on your sketch.
+This will help your local pond store professional to advise on the materials that will be required.
+As a general rule, a 180 square-foot or 10' x 15' pond is a good "standard"" size water feature.
+However, build whatever size and shape you want if you'll be using a flexible pond liner.
 Include in your sketch where the waterfall(s) will be located.

-Click on the link just below to see how to build a garden pond!
+Now you're ready to build your pond!
+Click on the link just below to see how easy it is to do!

 Plants related to 'Getting Started Building a Garden Pond':